Thank You for a Great First Season of Family Learning Workshops!

 Family Learning Workshops are the perfect place to learn with your child.
 In each workshop, adults discover ways in which they can support their child's learning as children engage in fun activities to spark their curiosity.
 Together, families take home the experience of either learning something new, or seeing something in a new light.

-We're taking the summer off to enjoy the sun.
 Sign up for our Hall Monthly eNewsletter to learn about our upcoming Fall line-up.

 Want us to repeat a topic?
 Have a suggestion for a new workshop?

 For youth 4th grade and older with at least one participating adult.

 In this workshop, parents and children will build a robot car together and learn the details of Raspberry Pi (a small computer), electronics, and Python programming.
 The facilitators will work hand-in-hand with the families to assemble their robot car from scratch and then create code that will let their robot cars come to life.
 Children will be exposed to computer science and engineering topics in a fun and hands-on way, and most importantly, have a final product to show for all of their hard work.

 At the end, the activity will include decorating the family’s creation by building a car cover.
 Everybody can discover and enjoy the creativity of programming and art all in this project.
 To conclude the activity, families can drive their animal robot car to show off their final creation.

 For 3- to 5-year-olds with a participating adult

 In this workshop, your child will explore the properties of common substances and experiment with how to change and transform those properties.
 In the process of experimenting, they will encounter dissolving, changes in texture and consistency, and color mixing.
 They will engage in experimentation like scientists by observing, predicting, comparing, and using scientists’ tools (such as magnifying lenses, eyedroppers, and measuring spoons).